boyahou/boyahou.github.io/_pages/about.md

   - **B. Hou**, S. Bose and U. Vaidya.
 “Sparse Learning of Kernel Transfer Operators”, in Proceedings of the Asilomar Conference on Signals, Systems, and Computers, 2021. [download](https://ieeexplore.ieee.org/abstract/document/9723412)

 - ## Modeling and Inference of Gene Expression Dynamics:
   - **B. Hou**, M. Raginsky, A. Pandey, O. Milenkovic, "Multi Network RNA Velocity", National Institute for Theory and Mathematics in Biology (NITMB) MathBio Convergence Conference, 2025.
+[Slide](../assets/RNA velocity_boya.pdf)

 - ## Preparing Electrified Transportation:
    Electrification can help to reduce the carbon footprint of aviation.
 The transition away from the jet fuel-powered airplane towards battery-powered electrified aircraft will impose extra charging requirements on airports.
 In order to handle the impending electrification of commercial aviation, I study the interdependency of transportation (airlines) and the energy infrastructure at airports.